What Really Happened to Jasper Taylor?

 “Gone where,” I asked.

 “He’s in another universe now.
 He’s gone to a universe where none of us are broken.
-I see him there in my dreams sometimes and he and I and little Sarah, my Sarah, the real Sarah, are all happy and healthy and our lives are… beautiful.”
+I sometimes see him in my dreams, and he and I and little Sarah, my Sarah, the real Sarah, are all happy and healthy, and our lives are… beautiful.”